IMAGINE-Consortium/imagine/doc/source/components.rst

 to the simulator, which in turn provides simulated observables for comparison with the measured observables in the likelihood module.

-Given a Field `YourFieldClass` (which must be an instance of class derived from :py:class:`imagine.fields.field.GeneralField`) the following template can be used construct a field factory:
+Given a Field `YourFieldClass` (which must be an instance of a class derived from :py:class:`GeneralField <imagine.fields.field.GeneralField>`) the following template can be used construct a field factory:

 .. literalinclude:: ../../imagine/templates/field_factory_template.py